Material on this website is available in an alternate format upon request. Please contact us to make a request.

 The Integrated Accessibility Standards Regulation (IASR, 191-11), is a standard developed under the AODA which includes 80 accessibility standards relating to transportation, employment, and information and communications.
 Compliance dates set out in the IASR range from July 2011 through January 2021.

 We have added a number of new technology features on our buses making it easier for everyone to travel:

-Oakville Transit provides transportation services for customers with special needs through both the conventional buses and our para-transit service, care-A-van.
+Oakville Transit provides transportation services for customers with special needs through both the conventional buses and our specialized transit service, called care-A-van.

 Open the Oakville Transit Accessibility Plan 2022 (pdf, 330 kB)